-Shoddy repair can be the main reason for this even happening to a person.
-Depending on the level of injury, the person may suffer paraplegia or quadriplegia which can cause severe physical and emotional consequences.
+The shoddy repair can be the main reason for this even happening to a person.
+Depending on the level of injury, the person may suffer paraplegia or quadriplegia, which can cause severe physical and emotional consequences.

 Other Personal Injury Circumstances

-In order to achieve maximum physical recovery, our San Diego California spinal cord/brain injury clients will have many medical and rehabilitation needs.
-All of these types of needs can be tremendously costly, adding up to hundreds of thousands, even millions, of dollars over a lifetime.
+To achieve maximum physical recovery, our San Diego, California, spinal cord/brain injury clients will have many medical and rehabilitation needs.
+All these needs can be tremendously costly, up to hundreds of thousands, even millions, of dollars over a lifetime.
 These damages need to be documented through proper diagnosis.
 Therefore, proper medical care and documentation are essential pairings.

-The injured client will need therapy to relearn basic skills for independent living, and a child may require an educational assistant or extra educational services.
-Age analysis factors into child spinal cord or brain injury cases.
-An adult may no longer be able to do the job he or she once held and job retraining may be needed - sometimes we need to retain a forensic accountant for our San Diego Spinal Cord Injury cases in order to prove this wage loss in court.
+The injured client will need therapy to relearn basic skills for independent living, and a child may require an educational assistant or extra educational services—age analysis factors into the child's spinal cord or brain injury cases.
+An adult may no longer be able to do the job he or she once held, and job retraining may be needed - sometimes, we need to retain a forensic accountant for our San Diego Spinal Cord Injury cases to prove this wage loss in court.

 Emergency care for spinal cord injury has evolved in the past few years, allowing for more effective responses to spinal cord injuries when they are treated soon after the time of injury.
 Aggressive treatment options and innovative rehabilitation techniques have been proven to minimize the impact on the nervous system and restore certain limited functions.

-A drug called methylprednisolone, a certain type of steroid has been shown to reduce the damage to the nerves if administered inside the first 8 hours after the spinal cord injury is sustained.
+A drug called methylprednisolone, a certain type of steroid, has been shown to reduce the damage to the nerves if administered within the first 8 hours after the spinal cord injury is sustained.
 In addition, physical therapy and skill-enriched activities focus on restoring function and learning to adapt to limited function.
 Psychological counseling is advised for emotional, psychological, and social support.

 While you can still have a full life after your injury, these treatments can be expensive.
 For instance, respiratory problems plague those with serious spinal cord injuries - over 30% of victims with an injury to the neck will need sustained respiratory support, which can include costly devices and procedures.